nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 ## Initial preparations

+#### Get familiarized with some basic shell scripting

+If you have not used shell scripting before or are getting rusty on it, it may be helpful to have a look at a cheat sheet before proceeding to the next step.

+Example cheat sheets:

 #### Create a project directory

-As a first step, you should create a project directory (referred to as `BASEDIR` in certain scripts), with the following subdirectories:
+As a first step, you should create a project directory (referred to as `BASEDIR` in certain scripts), which you can name `day_1`, with the following subdirectories:

   - `raw_fastq` raw fastq files